-Our evaluation of the directors' assessment of the entity's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the director's assessment of the entity's ability to continue to adopt the going concern basis of accounting included:

-Evaluation of management assessment Key observations Management have prepared cash flow forecasts covering the period to 31 May 2024 ('the forecast period').
+Evaluation of management assessment Key observations Management have prepared cash flow forecasts covering the period to 31 May 2025 ('the forecast period').
 These are based on their expectation of future revenue, expected operating costs and capital expenditures.
-The company made a profit before tax of £445,211 for the 2021/22 year and had net assets of £3.8m at the year end.
-As discussed in the strategic report, revenues continued to recover this year from the impact of Covid-19
+The company made a profit before tax of £310,407 for the 2022/23 year and had net assets of £3.8m at the year end.
+As discussed in the strategic report, revenue for the current year was maintained at a similar level as last year with gross profit decreasing because of the rise of staff costs and overheads.
+Management have considered key assumptions to the forecasts, they have assumed that revenue will increase steadily and staff costs and overheads will also increase due to current levels of inflation.
+They have also stress tested the forecasts to understand the effect on cash flows should revenue decrease substantially.
+The base case cash flow forecast demonstrates that the company will have a cash flow surplus throughout the forecast period.
+There are no external borrowings.